U.S. judge suspends deportations of reunited immigrant families

 “A one-week stay is a reasonable and appropriate remedy to ensure that the unimaginable trauma these families have suffered does not turn even worse because parents made an uninformed decision about the fate of their child,” the ACLU wrote in a filing with a San Diego federal court.

-At a hearing on Monday, Judge Dana Sabraw of the U.S. District Court for the Southern District of California in San Diego said he would issue a stay on deporting reunified parents until the government could respond to the ACLU request.
-He gave the government a week to respond and will consider the ACLU request on July 24.

-The ACLU said it was acting on “persistent and increasing rumors” of rapid deportations, which it said the U.S. government has not denied.
+The rights group said it was acting on “persistent and increasing rumors” of rapid deportations, which it said the U.S. government has not denied.

 The U.S. Department of Homeland Security did not immediately respond to a request for comment.